US equity futures trade cautiously higher ahead of Fed decision

-U.S. stock futures are little changed ahead of the conclusion of the federal Reserve's latest policy meeting.
+U.S. stock futures are little changed ahead of the conclusion of the Federal Reserve's latest policy meeting.

 Continue Reading Below

-The FOMC is widely expected to leave the central bank’s overnight lending unchanged.
+The FOMC is widely expected to leave the central bank’s overnight lending rate unchanged.

 Dow Jones industrial futures are higher by 0.1 percent, S&P 500 futures are little changed and Nasdaq futures are up 0.1 percent.